 https://themeisle.com/, you get taken to the Themeisle homepage.

 Many people never think much about URLs, beyond memorizing the ones leading to their favorite sites.
-If you run your own website or are planning to build one, however, it’s a good idea to understand a little more about how URLs work under the hood.
+If you run your own website or are planning to build one, however, it’s a good idea to understand what is a URL and learn a little more about how URLs work under the hood.

 Your guide to understanding website URLs (3 key parts)

-Throughout the next few sections, we’ll look at the three most important parts of a URL for regular users.
+Throughout the next few sections, we’ll look at the three most important parts of a URL (Uniform Resource Locator) for regular users.
 Combined, they should answer the question: “What is a website URL?”

 1. The protocol